-he Correctional Employees Retirement Plan (Correctional Plan) covers certain correctional officers and other specified employees in the Department of Corrections and Human Services that spend at least 75% of their time directly responsible for inmate or patient care.
-For a list of positions covered by the Correctional Plan, see 352.91.
+The Correctional Employees Retirement Plan (Correctional Plan) covers certain correctional officers and other specified Department of Corrections and Human Services employees who spend at least 75% of their time directly responsible for inmate or patient care.
+For a list of positions covered by the Correctional Plan, see Minnesota Statutes 352.91.

 Once you retire, you receive a monthly retirement benefit for life with potential post-retirement increases.
 Depending on the option you select at retirement, your survivor(s) may be eligible to receive a lifetime survivor benefit upon your death.

 To learn more, see the Correctional Retirement Plan Handbook (pdf).

 Employee and employer contribution rates are established by Minnesota law.
 Contributions are a percentage of pay.

 |14.4% (plus supplemental increase)

 Eligibility to collect a monthly retirement benefit (or what we call vesting) is based on years of service.
 You can start collecting full retirement benefits at age 55.
 Most employees can begin collecting a reduced monthly benefit at age 50 or later.

 You are eligible for monthly benefits after three years of service.

 You are eligible for a benefit after five years of service.
 Your percentage of vesting increases each year of employment.
 Once you reach 10 years you are fully vested.
 This is known as a graded vesting schedule.

 Calculating your retirement benefit is a simple formula defined in Minnesota law.
 The first piece we consider is the length of service.
 Then we calculate the high-five average salary.
 We take these two pieces and apply it to a benefit multiplier to determine the retirement benefit.